shantanu-777/Deepfake-Detection/README.md

 Thank you for checking out **Deepfake Detection**! 🌟 If you found this project helpful, please leave a star ⭐ on the repository.
 ```

-### Instructions:
-- Copy the above content into the `README.md` file for your `Deepfake-Detection` project.
-- Replace placeholders like `<your-secret-key>` with your actual environment variables.